Weak-Field Expansion: A Time-Closed Solution of Quantum Three-Wave Mixing: Introduction

 Thus, analytic solutions beyond the undepleted field approximation are of great significance.
 The standard approach to consider the depletion is to apply the Baker-Campbell-Hausdorff (BCH) formula \cite{Hausdorff1906, DiracQM,Magnus1954, QObook}

 which expands the output operators in powers of the evolution time.
 Although the BCH expansion can produce the complete solution in principle, it is useful only for short interaction time, because for longer times the series converges very slowly, requiring an expansion to very high orders.
-One way to avoid long, inconvenient expressions is to collect the leading terms according to the patterns of the commutators, as performed in \cite{PRA_pump_depletion}, yet to determine the form of the solutions is not always easy, especially in the multi-mode case, where multiple signal-idler pairs of modes interact with a pump (either single-mode or multi-mode).
+One way to avoid long, inconvenient expressions is to collect the leading terms according to the patterns of the commutators, as performed by W. Xing and T. C. Ralph in 2023 \cite{PRA_pump_depletion}; yet to determine the form of the solutions is not always easy, especially in the multi-mode case, where multiple signal-idler pairs of modes interact with the pump field (either single-mode or multi-mode).